Ven0maus/SOD.Common/Mods/SOD.LifeAndLiving/ModFolderContent/README.md

 - Social Relations (track relations between civs and player)
 - Immersive Requirements (immersive requirements to execute certain actions)

-[v3.0.0] [ONGOING]
+[v3.0.0] [RELEASED]
+- Sync disks (A bunch of sync disks to enhance to detective life) Overview of sync disks:
-- Adds a sync disk that highlights civilian chatter for your selected case if their voice is identified and their profile is on your case board.
+- "Echolocation": Highlights civilian chatter for your selected case if their voice is identified and their profile is on your case board.

 [v4.0.0] [PLANNED]
 - Ability to retrieve blood type from blood pools (and occasionally also killer's blood type if they fought)